Arinmishra/devTinderUI/README.md

 ## 🔗 API Integration

-The frontend communicates with the backend for authentication, profile management, and connections.
+The frontend communicates with the backend for authentication, profile management, connections, and **real-time chat**.
 Ensure the backend is running before testing the frontend.

 <!-- ## 🚀 Deployment